 They Try To Be All Things To All People

 Many promising ecommerce startups want to be the next Amazon or Alibaba.
 As a result, they rent out lots of warehouse space and try to sell everything under the sun.
 But this isn’t an effective strategy.

 Just look at what Amazon itself did in the early days.
 It focused almost exclusively on selling books over the internet because it realized that they were an opportunity to make money to expand into new areas.

 The company became known for its particular niche, attracting more visitors to the site, eventually allowing it to become the giant that it is today.

 Successful ecommerce ventures tend to be those that take existing products in the marketplace and brand effectively.
 Choose a product niche and stick to it – at least to start with.

 They Give Up Too Soon

 Rome wasn’t built in a day, and neither was the average ecommerce business.
 Online retailers tend not to make significant money for at least a couple of years, just because of the way that the industry operates.
-But many do eventually make a lot of money, especially when they reach a critical size.
+But many do eventually make a lot of money, especially when they reach a critical size to scale.

-Be persistent.
+Be persistent with your online business or e-commerce store.
 It took Amazon more than ten years to turn a profit.
-It could take you even longer, but if you are confident in your plan, then the rewards are worth it.
+It could take your ecommerce shop even longer, but if you are confident in your plan, then the rewards are worth it for your company.